 Rituals, Contemplation, and Service

-Every religion requires its followers to observe a set of rituals which it signifies through sacred symbols, descriptions, narratives, and practices.
-A Hindu applying ashes on his forehead and reciting mantras at a temple, a Christian wearing a cross and attending a church, a Muslim wearing a cap and praying five times a day at a mosque are examples of such symbols and practices.
+Every religion requires its followers to observe a set of rituals, which signifies through sacred symbols, descriptions, narratives, and practices.
+A Hindu applying ashes on his forehead and reciting mantras at a temple, a Christian wearing a cross, and attending a church, a Muslim wearing a cap, and praying five times a day at a mosque are examples of such symbols and practices.
 However, the rituals are not just external displays or rote routines.
 The rituals are intended for disciplining one’s body and mind.
-For example, the ‘mantras’ (Man refers to the mind and tra refers to control) recited by a Hindu are designed to help with both physical discipline and control of the mind.
-Control of the mind, in this context, refers to freeing one’s mind of illusions, attachments, prejudices and discriminations.
+For example, the ‘mantras’ (Man refers to the mind, and tra refers to control) recited by a Hindu are designed to help with both physical discipline and control of the mind.
+Control of the mind, in this context, refers to freeing one’s mind of illusions, attachments, prejudices, and discriminations.

 Dr. Ram S. Sriram

 You must be logged in to post a comment.